Louisiana Goes After Gaming Giants Who Dodged $44 Million Tax Bill

 April 11, 2025

 New Orleans workers are reviving a long-standing tradition of labor organizing.
 From coffee shop baristas to public sector workers and educators, unions are making a comeback in a region long shaped by economic inequality, racial injustice, and corporate control.
-This new wave of organizing isn’t just about wages.
-It’s about dignity, workplace democracy, and reclaiming […]
+This resurgence has drawn national attention, especially in light of recent Starbucks union news.
+This new […]

 If We Want a Better Louisiana, We Have to Start By Paying Our Teachers What They’re Worth